ULTIMATE Guide to the Best Fall Things to Do in Michigan

 Hit the Links Among the Fall Colors at Caberfae

-If you love playing golf, there is no better place to enjoy an autumn game than Caberfae Peaks in Cadillac, MI.
+If you love playing golf, there is no better place to enjoy an autumn game than Caberfae Peaks in Cadillac, Michigan.
 This famous ski and golf resort was opened in 1938, making it one of the oldest ski resorts in the United States.

 Before the snow falls, however, people flock to Caberfae to enjoy a game of golf.
 During the autumn, the surrounding scenery makes it a beautiful place to take in the fall colors and crisp air as you hit the course.